MPaladin16/VirOkrProjekt-3D-Tetris/README.md

-# VirOkrProjekt-3D-Tetris
+# Četris

-## Descritpion:
+## Description:
+VR Tetris-like game developed in Unity.
-3D Tetris VR game created as a part of Virtual Environments class at Faculty of Electrical Engineering and Computing, Zagreb.
+Made for the Virtual Environments course at the Faculty of Electrical Engineering and Computing, University of Zagreb.

 ## Developers:
+ - Filip Gustetić
+ - Emilia Haramina
  - Mateo Paladin
- - Emilia Haramina
  - Fran Posarić

- - Filip Gustetić
- -
-## Teacher:
+## Mentor:
 - Mirko Sužnjević

 ## Video: